 Astra Sharma

-Some might say that Astra is constantly battle dual interests: medicine and tennis.
-Aren't we lucky that tennis keeps winning?
+Some might say that Astra is constantly torn between two interests: medicine and tennis.
+Her tennis career has included WTA title success, even though she now sits lower in the rankings.
 Already a star among Aussie female tennis players, Astra nevertheless lags in the rankings due to her spotty playing schedule.
-However, it appears that Astra favours tennis (for now), so she's bound to climb in the rankings.

 Daria Saville

 Daria's parents introduced her to tennis when she was six years old.
 That was a bit of a late start compared to some of the best male tennis players in Australia.
-Joining the 2013 WTA tour, Daria debuted at the Australian Open, still representing Russia.
+In 2013, Daria debuted on the WTA tour at the Australian Open, still representing Russia.
 She moved to Australia and began representing Australian tennis in 2015.
-Her 'wildest dream' tennis goal is to win a Grand Slam.
+Her past top-20 ranking and WTA title make her one of the most accomplished names in this secondary section.

 Olivia Gadecki